Mental Health Committee

 Description and Activities

 All Mental Health committee meetings are open to the public.
-Starting in May 2020, all committee meetings are held via Zoom.
-For Zoom meeting information or to join the committee, email one of the co-chairs below or contact Bria Miller, the Partnership Coordinator, at briamiller@dconc.gov or 919-560-7833.
+The committee has virtual and in-person meeting options.
+For meeting information, to join the mailing list, or join the committee, contact Bria Miller, the Partnership Coordinator.

-Find out what the committee will address in its Mental Health Committee Community Health Improvement Plans
+Find out what the committee will address in its Mental Health Committee Community Health Improvement Plans.
+Over 2025-2027, the committee will work to:

 Leadership and Membership